HanmingZhang/Project4-CUDA-Rasterizer/README.md

 - #### Correct color interpolation between vertices on a primitive
-  #### we assign red, green and blue color to each vertex of our triangles, and interpolate color for each fragment.
+  #### I assign red, green and blue color to each vertex of our triangles, and interpolate color for each fragment.
 We can get a colorful cow like below.
 BTW, I turn on bloom effect here, which I think is cool.

   ![](img/colorLerp_bloom.jpg)